Call the IT Help Desk at 612-798-6050 or email firstname.lastname@example.org.

 Once the repair is complete, you will be contacted by your school office staff to pick up your Chromebook.
 You may be asked to pay a small fine subject to the guidelines outlined on the Acceptable Use Policy and Chromebook User Agreement (posted below in Resources & Information).

 We use a variety of mobile apps in the District.
 Here are the top apps that families should consider downloading.

-- ParentVUE: Stay informed and connected to your child’s academic experience by accessing near real-time information on assignments and scores, attendance and demographic information.
+- ParentVUE: Stay informed and connected to your child’s academic experience by accessing midterm and end-of-term grades, daily attendance and demographic information.
 (App Store) (Google Play)